MyTaeyeon/Python-mini-project/README.md

 ## Contents
 ### Python Projects For Beginners:

-1. Create Acronyms using Python
+1. Number guessing game using Python
-2. Alarm Clock with Python
+2. Group Anagrams using Python
-3. Email Slicer with Python
+3. Find missing number using Python
-4. Story Generator with Python
+4. Group Elements of Same Indices
-5. Generate Password with Python
+5. Mean Median and Mode using Python
 6. Play Rock, Paper, and Scissors with Python
 7. Dice Roll Simulator
 8. QR Code Generator